 If you want to be more efficient in your recruiting process and hire the best candidates, then we have something for you.
 We’ve created an Applicant Interview Scorecard Template that will help streamline your hiring process, making it less time-consuming and more effective at finding quality employees.
 Give our template a try by downloading it today!
 You’ll know immediately if this is what you need to ensure every candidate gets a fair opportunity for employment with your company.

 The intention of the scorecard should be understood and reviewed by everyone involved in the hiring process.

 A scorecard gives all interviewers a process to pursue, allowing various interviewers to extract similar information from candidates and compare their notes in a structured approach.

 Invite all stakeholders to contribute to the scorecard’s production.
 The community is here to determine which hard and soft skills are mission-critical to the job and how they should be assessed.
 Furthermore, the stakeholders must establish standards for what the person can bring to the table regarding a successful track record.

 Multiple stakeholders are in charge of assessing various aspects.

 This is done by dividing your scorecard into two categories: soft and hard skills.
 The proportions should be roughly 60 percent hard and 40% soft.

 First, the “difficult” things.
 These abilities are usually taught.
-Paid media, math, coding, analytics, digital marketing, social media, and project management are examples.
+Examples include paid media, math, coding, analytics, digital marketing, social media, and project management.

 A rating is the best way to keep yourself organized.
 Talentfoot scorecards typically use a one-to-five-point scale, with a maximum point total of about 50.
 So try to keep the number of skills on your scorecard between six and ten.